World Cup quarterfinals: Qualifying teams, fixtures and schedule - KTVZ

 After a shaky first half against Australia, the French have quickly dispelled any of the pre-tournament concerns that they would follow the previous three World Cup champions and make a group-stage exit.

-France face their neighbor from across the Channel next, but for England to pass into the semifinals, it will have to find a way to stop the world’s best player.
+France faces its neighbor from across the Channel next, but for England to pass into the semifinals, it will have to find a way to stop the world’s best player.

 Group stage: